Raj19007/safe-route-navigator1/README.md

 - **XGBoost / LightGBM** for fast gradient-boosted spatial risk prediction.
 - **Spatial Graph Neural Networks (GNNs)** for topological edge embedding across metropolitan road networks.

----

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](file:///LICENSE) file for details.